Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Introduction

-In this paper, we provide an overview of recent text generation research between January 2017 and August 2023, as it permeates most activities in NLP concerned with text production (e.g., translation \citep{KocmiABB23}, summarization \citep{LiangTLZ23}).
-Our systematic literature review has three main focuses: tasks and sub-tasks (\cref{sec:textgen}), evaluation metrics (\cref{sec:eval}), and challenges (\cref{sec:challenges}).
-Specifically, we devise the following key questions to organize our investigations: \begin{enumerate} \item What constitutes the task of text generation?
+In this paper, we provide an overview of recent text generation research up to December 2025, focusing on publications since the introduction of the Transformer architecture in 2017 \citep{VaswaniSPU17a}, which has since become a central component of NLP.
+Our systematic literature review has three main focuses: tasks and sub-tasks (\Cref{sec:textgen}), evaluation metrics (\Cref{sec:eval}), and challenges (\Cref{sec:challenges}).
+For this literature review, we exclude investigations of data-to-text and multimodal approaches (e.g., syntactic-semantic representations of images \citep{TianZXW24} and tables \citep{DingX23}).
+This is done given the recent prominence of work on text-to-text tasks and the fact that evaluation and challenges inherently differ between text-to-text and data-to-text systems, exceeding the scope of this review.
+For multimodality, we refer to the surveys by \citet{10.1613/jair.1.12918, 10041115}.
+We devise the following key questions to organize our review: \begin{enumerate} \item What constitutes the task of text generation?
 What are the main sub-tasks? \item How are text generation systems evaluated?
 What are the concomitant limitations? \item What are the open challenges in text generation? \item What are prominent research directions in text generation? \end{enumerate}